wallymathieu/assertfail/_posts/2020-01-26-Immutable-classes-in-csharp.md

 You could also implement a t4 template in order to generate code.

 Both of these approaches offered pros and cons.
-Main con of `with` was performance (though for I/O bound tasks, it's not going to be noticable).
+Main con of `with` was performance (though for I/O bound tasks, it's not going to be noticeable).
 The main downside of the code generator was finicky to use.

 Since libraries such as NHibernate supports immutable records, you could benefit from modelling readonly objects.

 It was also fairly obvious that it was much easier to adopt a language that supports these concepts well out of the box (you might not be surprised that the somewhat mainstream language of choice then is F#).
-T4 templates where restricted to Windows, making some approaches nonportable.
+T4 templates where restricted to Windows, making some approaches non-portable.

 ## There are more options now (i.e. around 2019)